 We have the instructions on how to operate the washing machine and dryer posted in the laundry room.
-This way there is no excuse for anyone to know how to wash their own clothes!
+This way there is no excuse for anyone to not know how to wash their own clothes!

 My house was built in 1956 and the closets are all very tiny.
-I am relegated to 1/2 of the closet that I share with my husband.
-Each of my children also has 1/2 a closet in their shared bedrooms.
+I am relegated to half of the closet that I share with my husband.
+Each of my children also has half of a closet in their shared bedrooms.
 I keep out-of-season clothes tucked into bins under my bed and in-season clothing hangs in the closet and is folded into drawers.
 In the kid’s rooms, hand-me-down clothes that don’t quite fit yet are also in Underbed Storage Bins.
 I like to take advantage of storage places that are out of sight!

 The bathroom is one of those places that could almost always use a daily once-over, especially if you have children.
 But for a small space, the bathroom can hold lots of unnecessary things!
 Think about all those half-used bottles of conditioner, yucky bath toys and expired medications.

 A good place to start decluttering, cleaning and organizing is in the bathroom “hiding spaces” – under the sink and inside the medicine cabinet.
 If you’re tired of nagging kids about bathroom tasks, try this pre-teen routine daily checklist.

 Getting Rid of the Junk Drawer

 Why do you have a junk drawer and what’s in it?
 You probably have a junk drawer because you have a bunch of stuff you don’t want to deal with in the moment.
 Or maybe the things in the junk drawer don’t have a proper home.